txemaotero/gaddlemaps/README.md

 works for any structure than can be represented by a graph.

-The algorithm apply rotations and deformations to the graph (molecule) preserving the distance between its nodes (atoms) in order to maximize the overlapping between the graphs (molecules) in both resolutions.
+The algorithm apply rotations and deformations to the graph (molecule) preserving the distance between its connected nodes (atoms) in order to maximize the overlapping between the graphs (molecules) in both resolutions.
 Once this is achieved, it generates an *exchange map* that transforms between both resolutions.
 These exchange maps use local information about the location of the neighbours to exchange between